 The annual assessment and review process of the council's corporate governance arrangements has identified several issues that could further enhance the current arrangements.
 As a result, the Isle of Wight Council will take steps to address the above identified issues to secure further assurance in the areas of most concern identified above.

 Signed on behalf of Isle of Wight Council:

-Wendy Perera Chief Executive Councillor Lora Peacey-Wilcox Leader of the Council
+Wendy Perera Interim Chief Executive and Director of Strategy Councillor Lora Peacey-Wilcox Leader of the Council

 IWC Governance Framework